msb/tf-gcp-project/README.md

 - Creates a project service account and retrieve it's credentials.
   All further project resources are managed with this account.

+Some experience with GCP, Docker, and Terrform would be useful when using this resource.

 To bootstrap your local environment ready to create one or more projects:

 - [Signup for a GCP account](https://cloud.google.com/gcp), if you don't already have one.
 There's